 One of the things that Brad is best known for is his contrapuntal improvisation.
 This technique is when you forget about chords in your left hand and focus on moving single notes.

 Lots of pianists use walking basslines when soloing, but this is different; it’s completely free.
 His ability to completely separate each hand is second to none, making him one of the best living pianists.

 Sadly, George Duke is no longer with us, and in that, we lost a true great.
-We added him to our list because he has been a huge influence on countless aspiring pianists.
+I added him to my list because he has been a huge influence on countless aspiring pianists.

 George Duke was a trailblazer who made the most complex things look easy, always with a massive smile on his face.